Can Stress Affect PSA Levels?

 Many other factors can influence PSA levels at a higher and measurable rate.
 You can have a high PSA level in the following cases:

 • High levels of parathyroid hormone: Hormonal levels can affect the function of the prostate gland.
 The parathyroid hormone regulates the balance of calcium in the body.
 A very high level can also increase the chance of BPH and prostate cancer.
-Thus, people with a high level of parathyroid hormone are at a higher risk.
-They may have a higher chance of getting a high PSA reading (8).
+Thus, individuals with elevated levels of parathyroid hormone may be at a higher risk, potentially leading to an increased chance of registering a high PSA reading (8).

 • After ejaculation: Ejaculation and sexual activity directly stimulate the prostate gland.
 It releases its contents and may also leak PSA to the blood.
-Thus, it is not appropriate to perform a PSA test after ejaculation or any sexual activity.
-Remember that during sex, there are also micro ejaculations.
-These may also affect the results of a PSA test, even if there’s no actual climax.
+Therefore, it is generally recommended to avoid sexual activity for 48 hours before a PSA test, as ejaculation and sexual activity can directly stimulate the prostate gland, releasing its contents and potentially affecting PSA levels.

 • Medications: Some medications affect your PSA levels.
 And, ironically, some of them are used to relieve prostate symptoms.
 For example, finasteride is commonly used to improve urinary problems in BPH.
 This drug will also reduce the level of PSA.
 The end result is a lower PSA, but not because the problem is getting better.
-It is a skewed result that may confuse doctors and patients.
-That’s why your doctor will probably advise to stop finasteride treatment before testing your PSA levels (9).
+It can result in a skewed reading that may pose challenges for both doctors and patients in interpreting the results.
+Therefore, your doctor may recommend discontinuing finasteride treatment before testing your PSA levels (9), but this decision should be made under the guidance of a healthcare professional.

 There are still other factors that influence BPH and may indirectly modify PSA levels.
 We all have to look out for additional risk factors and try to prevent (2):

 • Smoking: According to studies, cigarette smoking can increase the risk of BPH.
 The increase is surprising in people who smoke heavily (35 cigarettes a day).
 These are 50% more likely to suffer from severe BPH symptoms.
 Other studies have also confirmed these findings.
-It is clear, then, that this is a lifestyle factor we want out.
+It is evident, then, that this is a lifestyle factor we aim to address.

 • Obesity: The same study that evaluated smoking also evaluated obesity as a risk factor.
 Having a waistline of 43 inches and more can increase your BPH risk more than twice the normal risk.
 Thus, the recommendation of physical activity and weight control is fundamental.
-It does not only improve your cardiovascular health.
-It is also associated with a reduction of prostate risk.
+Regular physical activity not only improves cardiovascular health but is also associated with a reduction in prostate risk.

 • Low exercise levels: Interestingly, living a sedentary life can affect your prostate, too.
-Physical activity has the opposite effect of stress in the nervous system.
+Physical activity exerts an influence opposite to stress on the nervous system, potentially improving urinary symptoms and contributing to a 25% reduction in the risk of BPH.
+Even moderate activities like 15 to 30 minutes of daily walking can have a positive impact.
 It may actually improve urinary symptoms and help patients recover.
 It is also associated with a 25% reduction in the risk of BPH.
 You don’t need to engage in strenuous physical activity.
 It is enough with 15 to 30 minutes of walking every day.

 • Alcohol: Naturally, this drink is heavily diuretic.
 It makes you increase the urinary output and worsens the symptoms of BPH.
 Thus, it may be appropriate to limit alcohol consumption.
 This won’t increase your PSA levels, but it is a lifestyle modification we should also consider.